nikhilbs1994/Node_task/Readme.md

 MongoDB >= 3.2

 ## How to run ##
+1. Clone the repo.
+2. Enter project directory and run `npm i`
+3. Start the app by node `app.js`

-1. Hit the app with POST request, application/json as data.
+3. Hit the app with POST request, application/json as data.
 ```
 curl -X POST \
   http://localhost:8000/user \